maschmi/maschmi.github.io/_posts/2024-04-07-seccardgame.md

 ### The context

 Imagine you are part of a team working in any company.
 Your team works in the software development department.
-During your development process you most certainly will create some security issues, either in your software or someone else in the company will.
+During your development process, you most certainly will create some security issues, either in your software or someone else in the company will.
 We call them Ooopsie.
-Other events may happen, you may get lucky with some things and of course there will be attacks on you.
+Other events may happen, you may get lucky with some things, and of course there will be attacks on you.
 Your job is to not let turn too many attacks into incidents - or at least not in incidents killing your business.
 Did I mention you need to take care of your resources as well?

 ### The Roles

-Ideally you are at least three players.
+Ideally, you are at least three players.
 One of you will have a C-level role and may decide how they send resources down to the 'workers', may have the last word in a decision or micromanage all the decisions the team takes.
 It is totally up to you.
 These are roles you can see in the picture above.

 But that is not all.
 Only because you would fill a role in a specific way the game may give you a **trait** you have to play.
-E.g. you are forced as a C-level to only allow a certain number of resources allocated to the 'workers'.
+E.g., you are forced as a C-level to only allow a certain number of resources allocated to the 'workers'.
 Or as a 'worker' you may be an inside threat actor leading everybody astray.

 ### The Game